Temporary Services Request

 Temporary impairments or medical conditions are generally not regarded as disabilities.
 The degree of functional limitation and the duration of such impairments are typically not substantial enough to cause a temporary condition to be considered a disability.

-Students may submit a Temporary Service Application to SDRC.
+Students may submit a Temporary Services Application to SDRC by logging into MyUWF and searching for "SDRC Forms".
 There is no guarantee that services will be provided.

 Temporary Mobility Impairment

 Students who are utilizing mobility aids such as electric scooters, wheelchairs, canes, crutches etc. are advised to research the most accessible route for their needs to get to and from class.

 If students with temporary impairment have transportation needs relating to their condition, they are encouraged to use the campus Trolley which meets the federal requirements for accessibility.
 For more information, see Parking and Transportation Services Trolley Information.